-I will admit that I am really not always the most patient of people.
+I will admit that I'm not always the most patient person.
 When I get something in my head, I want it now.
 Not in a year, not in three months, NOW.

 I have always had a hate-hate relationship with renting.
 In my perspective, there is nothing at all good about it.
 Not even the whole "you don't have to pay for repairs" thing, because landlords then have the opportunity to make you wait for the repair (example - when we waited for three weeks without a washing machine) because they are not affected by the situation.

 So, no, I will never even consider being a lifelong renter.

 With our neighbours being such assholes all the time, it feels like even more incentive to work hard and build up our funding to purchase a home.

 Now that I have a REAL job, home ownership can become a reality for us.